pysan3/Norg-Tutorial/norg_tutorial.md

 ### Export: `norganic + pandoc + Norg.jl`

-[`Norg.jl`](https://github.com/Klafyvel/Norg.jl/) is a project to parse norg format file written in lua.
+[`Norg.jl`](https://github.com/Klafyvel/Norg.jl/) is a project to parse norg format file written in julia.
 [`norganic`](https://github.com/klafyvel/norganic) is a frontend of `Norg.jl` to use the tool from command line.